kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## Reusable Workflow Image Builder

-Reusable workflow image-builder is a GitHub workflow that is used to collect required data from workflow inputs and GitHub context variables, retrieve the OIDC token from GitHub's OIDC identity provider, and trigger the `oci-image-builder` pipeline in ADO.
+Image-builder reusable workflow is a GitHub workflow that is used to collect required data from workflow inputs and GitHub context variables, retrieve the OIDC token from GitHub's OIDC identity provider, and trigger the `oci-image-builder` pipeline in ADO.
-Because the OIDC token does not contain all the required data for the `oci-image-builder` pipeline, the reusable workflow image-builder collects additional data from GitHub context variables.
+Because the OIDC token does not contain all the required data for the `oci-image-builder` pipeline, the image-builder reusable workflow collects additional data from GitHub context variables.
 The OIDC token alone does not contain enough data to clone the appropriate source code for the build process.
 Using the reusable workflow
-we bundle all the steps required to collect the data and trigger the `oci-image-builder` pipeline in a controlled and secure enviornment.
+we bundle all the steps required to collect the data and trigger the `oci-image-builder` pipeline in a controlled and secure environment.
 Using an OIDC token allows us to confirm the version and identity of the workflow that triggered the build process.
-The reusable workflow is stored in the `github.com/kyma-project/test-infra` repository on the `main` branch, and changes to the workflow are versioned and provided using pull requests.
+The image-builder reusable workflow is stored in the `github.com/kyma-project/test-infra` repository on the `main` branch, and changes to the workflow are versioned and provided using pull requests.
 Together with CODEOWNERS file mechanism,